-Energy sector CO2 emissions: Carbon dioxide emissions from fuel combustion (excluding non-renewable waste).
-Note that this does not include fugitive emissions from fuels, CO2 from transport, storage emissions or industrial process emissions.
+Energy-related and industrial process CO2 emissions: Carbon dioxide emissions from fuel combustion and from industrial processes.
+Note that this does not include fugitive emissions from fuels, flaring or CO2 from transport and storage.
+Unless otherwise stated, CO2 emissions in the World Energy Outlook refer to energy-related and industrial process CO2 emissions.

-Energy sector GHG emissions: $CO_2$ emissions from fuel combustion plus fugitive and vented methane, and nitrous dioxide ( $N_2O$ ) emissions from the energy and industry sectors.
+Energy sector greenhouse gas (GHG) emissions: Energy-related and industrial process $CO_2$ emissions plus fugitive and vented methane (CH4) and nitrous dioxide (N2O) emissions from the energy and industry sectors.